MicrosoftDocs/win32/desktop-src/DirectShow/cbaseallocator-getfreecount.md

 ---
-Description: 'The GetFreeCount method retrieves the number of media samples that are not in use.' ms.assetid: 'f4ce4cca-0168-42db-9fe7-858862f033a8'
+Description: The GetFreeCount method retrieves the number of media samples that are not in use. ms.assetid: f4ce4cca-0168-42db-9fe7-858862f033a8
-title: 'CBaseAllocator.GetFreeCount method'
+title: CBaseAllocator.GetFreeCount method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CBaseAllocator.GetFreeCount method